I enjoy aquariums, and I have a pet Clown Knife, among other fish. I also like sharing tips with beginners.

 Fish Size and Tank Size

 The size of your tank is a very important consideration when picking out new fish.
-You want them to have room to swim around, and the smaller the fish, the easier it will be to keep the aquarium clean.
+You want them to have room to swim around.
+Also, the smaller the fish, the easier it will be to keep the aquarium clean.
 Smaller fish will also be cheaper and easier to manage for beginners.
-Also, some fish will require more room than others, so if you are not sure, be sure to consult with the aquarium store staff when you are deciding.
+Keep in mind that some fish will require more room than others, so if you are not sure, be sure to consult with the aquarium store staff when you are deciding.

 When putting together a community of fish, you want to be sure to select ones that will get along.
 Avoid aggressive species unless you are only getting that species, and get them all at once.
 Once fish communities are established, introducing new fish can sometimes cause fish fights, particularly with the more aggressive, dominance-oriented species.